vivaansinghvi07/bim/README.md

 # bim

-I was originally going to make this have extrememly dumb features, but I ended up wanting to implement a lot of the features of vim.
+Yet another text editor!
+I was originally going to make this have extrememly dumb features, but I ended up wanting to implement a lot of the features of `vim`.
+Hence the name, bum `vim`, or `bim`.

 ## Installation

 Simply run `$ make` to build the editor in the current directory.
 To install it to `usr/local/bin/`, run `$ make install`.

+## Limitations & Potential Improvements

+- This may or may not work on Windows, as I've only tested it on my Macbook.
+- There is no support for Unicode or other text encodings.
+I may consider adding support for them in the future, though.
+- There is no LSP support.
+However, I am considering learning some basic LSP protocol to get something working.

 ## Usage